DomGries/InnoDependencyInstaller/README.md

     * Added version strings parser to fix wrong detection for version numbers above 9
     * Added delayed and forced mid-install restart support
     * Added usage of #define in setup.iss (community)
-    * Added Unicode version of Inno Setup as default for better multilanguage support
+    * Added Unicode version of Inno Setup as default for better multi-language support
     * Fixed restart on 3010 result code from installers
     * Fixed missing check in Windows 2000 Security Update KB835732
     * Added support for offline files on x64 and IA64 OS